104ac/42ha NNR, SSSI, SPA

 Mouse over links for pictures; click for detail page.

-The country park takes its name from a small grove of elms growing on the cliff top.
-This was the only woodland on the island, but the original elms have died and even some of the replacement oaks have been lost as the sea has worn away the soft sands and gravels of the cliff, which contains fossils dating back 300 thousand years.
-It became a country park in 1974 and is managed by Essex County Council's Ranger Service.
+This country park takes its name from a small grove of trees growing on the cliff top.
+This was the only woodland on Mersea Island, but some of it has been lost as the sea has worn away the soft sands and gravels of the cliff, which contains fossils dating back 300,000 years.

 Open from 8 am until dusk, all the year round.